science-digital/sd-integration-tool-template/README.md

 # {"$schema":"urn:sd:schema.is-prime.1","number":997,"is_prime":true}
 ```

+The output from this command shows 3 things:
+- Shows the call that was made to the service.
+- Shows the HTTP responce we recieve from the platform.
+- Shows the data in the reponce we recieved from the platform (that 997 is prime).

 You can also verify the build and view the web service is available by navigating to
 [http://localhost:8080/api](http://localhost:8080/api).
 Here you will find the OpenAPI spec for the endpoints the
 service creates.